gallenc/solent1Public/README.md

 6. looked at onCreate() and auto generated R class
 7. looked at Android API levels and AppCompatActivity

-Q Why is it good to seperate layouts and strings from Java code?
+Q Why is it good to separate layouts and strings from Java code?

 ## Session 2 Key teaching points